gaehlerm/SoftwareEngineering/README.md

 Generally there are two different methods to estimate the amount of work required for a certain task.
 The first one is based on breaking down the whole topic into small pieces and adding up the effort of all the individual pieces.
 This requires a lot of knowledge on the specific task and there is a strong tendency to underestimate the actual amount of work involved.
 When breaking down a task into smaller pieces, usually a lot of subtasks are being forgotten or the total complexity is usually underestimated.

 The second method to estimate the amount of work is based on a comparison with similar tasks.
 This is generally the more accurate approach, though there is still quite some uncertainty left.
-Furthermore it is not that often the case that you already completed a similar task.
-Therefore, estimating the amount of work required for a certain task is still quite tricky to estimate.
+It works best if you do some repetitive work like building a house.
+Or creating a homepage.
+However, for more unique problems like writing custom software, this usually doesn't work because you don't have any previous work you can compare to.
+Therefore, estimating the amount of work required for a certain task is still quite tricky.

+Ultimately is doesn't really matter how hard you try to get a good estimation.
+You will always be too low by a factor of two to four. [https://youtu.be/v21jg8wb1eU?t=414] You could also call it guessing instead of estimating.
+The only conclusion is that you should avoid guessing and just try to implement the task as good as possible.

+### Precision and accuracy

+"Saying that pi = 17.630231 is more precise but less accurate than saying that pi = 3." [https://youtu.be/v21jg8wb1eU?t=469] There are many companies that want precise answers, disregarding the fact that they are not accurate.
+This is non-sense.
+The precision should always be as good as the accuracy.
+If someone asks you how long it will take, you best give an order of magnitude: hours, days, weeks or months.
+Only if you have several different options you can tell, which one will take the least time.

 ## Single line complexity